hphelion/documentation/commercial/GA1/commercial.install-GA-envars.md

 	**Note:** The overcloud neutron external network (ext-net) assumes the gateway IP is the lowest non-zero host IP address in the FLOATING_CIDR range.

-UNDERCLOUD_NeutronPublicInterface - Use this variable to set the value of the name of the interface that carries the Networking Operations service (Neutron) external traffic on your undercloud.
+`UNDERCLOUD_NeutronPublicInterface` - Use this variable to set the value of the name of the interface that carries the Networking Operations service (Neutron) external traffic on your undercloud.
 The default value is `eth2`.
 If this is correct you do not need to set this variable.

 	export UNDERCLOUD_NeutronPublicInterface=eth2

-OVERCLOUD_NTP_SERVER - Use this variable to set the IP address of an NTP server accessible on the public interface for overcloud hosts.
+`OVERCLOUD_NTP_SERVER` - Use this variable to set the IP address of an NTP server accessible on the public interface for overcloud hosts.
 This is required.

 	export OVERCLOUD_NTP_SERVER=192.0.1.128

-UNDERCLOUD_NTP_SERVER - Use this variable to set the IP address of an NTP server accessible on the public interface for undercloud hosts.
+`UNDERCLOUD_NTP_SERVER` - Use this variable to set the IP address of an NTP server accessible on the public interface for undercloud hosts.
 This is required.

 	export UNDERCLOUD_NTP_SERVER=192.0.1.128

-OVERCLOUD_COMPUTESCALE - Use this variable to set the number of overcloud compute nodes to deploy.
+`OVERCLOUD_COMPUTESCALE` - Use this variable to set the number of overcloud compute nodes to deploy.

 	export OVERCLOUD_COMPUTESCALE=3

-OVERCLOUD_CONTROL_VIRTUAL_ROUTER_ID - Use this variable to set a unique idenitifier for the HP Helion OpenStack installation.
+`OVERCLOUD_CONTROL_VIRTUAL_ROUTER_ID` - Use this variable to set a unique idenitifier for the HP Helion OpenStack installation.

 	HP Helion OpenStack uses keepalived to manage virtual IPs. keepalived uses a unique id to synchronise its activities.
 If you plan to run multiple installations of HP Helion OpenStack on the same network, each installation must be configured with a unique id by setting the environment variable OVERCLOUD_CONTROL_VIRTUAL_ROUTER_ID to a unique number (from 0 to 255) before running the installation.
 The default value, if unset, is 51.

 	export OVERCLOUD_CONTROL_VIRTUAL_ROUTER_ID=99

 A third network is configured for the platform service guest instances to connect to undercloud controller by setting NeutronSVCInterface to a physically configured VLAN.
 The vlan name used as the NeutronSVCInterface is expected to be of the form "vlan" followed by the vlan id ( ex. vlan102 ).
-For e.g.
+For example:

 	NeutronSVCInterface=vlan102
 	NeutronSVCInterfaceDefaultRoute=192.168.132.1